 Work: Assignments began early with updating the Rick Steves’ Spain guidebook in March & April, covering most of Andalucía & the Camino de Santiago.
 Whew.
 Add 3 Portugal tours, 4 Spain tours & 1 Basque Country tour during the Running of the Bulls.
 But wait, there’s more… copy editing & issue production for two editions of AJAL, plus a manuscript for a 240-page book to be published by Bloomsbury hopefully this year.

 Vacation: With so much work, I needed some down time.
-Like 15 days in Japan—yes, I’ll backpost about that amazing trip—plus one week in Nantes, Île de Ré & Bordeaux with my Seattle family.
+Like 15 days in Japan—yes, here’s a late post about that amazing trip—plus one week in Nantes, Île de Ré & Bordeaux with my Seattle family.
 Spending two weeks in Seattle over the summer with Rafa seemed like vacation since he’d never been to the US before.
 We had an amazing time, also driving down to Astoria, Portland & Mt.
 St. Helens.

 Personal: Rafa?
 Who’s that?
 My husband!
-Yep, I got married in November… but that’s jumping the gun.
+Yep, I got married in November… but I’ve left out a lot of the backstory.
 I took a very quick trip to Esquel in February to get as much of the rest of my stuff as I could.
 Lugging 8 suitcases of mostly books between terminals at JFK through ice & snow had to be one of the more interesting moments of the year.
 I finally saw Semana Santa in Sevilla—a dream come true.
 Moving from Seattle to Sevilla in August was bittersweet, but I knew good things were in store: no jetlag for work, a fantastic apartment, marrying an incredible guy & residency in Spain to boot.
 Thanks to Sylvain, I watched a lot of classic French cinema last year.
 I also did the same for Spain, concentrating on the 1960s & 70s.
 Great stuff!

 What’s coming in 2017?